IRISH CRIME WRITERS

 web links compiled by Cormac Millar[ For the True Crime section click HERE ]

-My list is less ambitious: it contains links to Irish or Irish-connected authors who have openly published in the mystery genre, sometimes under their own names.
-Not all of the books are set in Ireland; some Irish crimewriters have immersed themselves in foreign milieux so skilfully that one would hardly guess their origins without reading the biographical notes.
-Many do not have complete websites of their own.
-Some authors appear to have renounced the life of crime, while others remain productive in the field.
-Some Irish thriller writers are foreigners who have adopted the country.
-Their names are given in alphabetical order, and unlike my list of Seven Great Crime Novels, imply no value judgment (though some of the books are very good).
-The criteria used have been broad and flexible, except that accounts of purely paramilitary crime or terrorism have so far been excluded, as have children's books involving mystery plots, accounts of police and judicial malpractice, deaths caused by mental disturance, and a couple of sites where the information seems more than usually dubious.
-Other links may be added in the future; suggestions are welcome.
+Inevitably, the list is patchy.
+Few of the older authors have their own dedicated websites.
+Some authors seem to have renounced the life of crime, while others remain productive in the field.
+As well as being scrappy, the list is jumbled, with names thrown in alphabetically.
+Unlike my list of Seven Great Crime Novels, inclusion implies no value judgment (though some of the books are astonishingly good).
+The criteria used have been flexible, but accounts of purely paramilitary crime or terrorism have mostly been excluded, as have children's books involving mystery plots, accounts of police and judicial malpractice, some self-published materials, some accounts of death caused by mental disturbance, and a few sites where the information seems more than usually dubious.
+Other links may be added in the future; suggestions have been received and are always welcome.

-As the page grew beyond 70 authors it became unwieldly; it is gradually being re-organized by categories.
+Once the list grew beyond 70 authors it became unwieldly; it is gradually being re-organized by categories.
 (True crime, here marked TC, is the first category to get its own separate page.)
+Next comes Anthologies, which will include Peter Haining's Great Irish Detective Stories and Great Irish Stories of Murder & Mystery.
 Grateful thanks are due to Ms Deirdre Armstrong of the South Eastern Education and Library Board, Northern Ireland, for expert advice and additional information.
+Also to Anthony O'Neill of Hamburg who has very kindly provided details of five unusual suspects.
+And to the organizers of "The Body in the Library: The Great Detectives 1841-1941", a fine exhibition staged in the Long Room of Trinity College Dublin, Ireland's oldest and finest university.

 Liz Allen